facebook/react-native-website/docs/view.md

 Possible values for `AccessibilityStates` are:

-* `'selected'` - The element is in a selcted state.
+* `'selected'` - The element is in a selected state.
 * `'disabled'` - The element is in a disabled state.

 | Type                        | Required |